fuszenecker/Kubernetes/Logging-Grafana.md

-# Logging with Grafana and Loki
+# Logging with Grafana, Loki and Promtail

 Create namespace for logging: